thelastpickle/cassandra-reaper/README.md

 Running Cassandra-backed Reaper using Docker
 --------------------------------------------

+If recent changes have been made, rebuild the Docker image:

+    docker-compose build

 First, ensure there exists a running Cassandra container.
 This can be confirmed once `Starting listening for CQL clients` appears in the log output: